.jpg)

 The Company and The Context

-Mediaset, part of the MFE – MediaForEurope group, is Italy's leading private commercial broadcaster and is undergoing an unprecedented phase of evolution: with the acquisition of ProSiebenSat.1 and a stake in Impresa, MFE has become the first private broadcaster to control operations across three major European markets, reaching over 220 million people in six countries.
-The organisational leap is enormous: the workforce rises to around 12,000 considering the extended group perimeter.
+Mediaset, part of the MFE-MEDIAFOREUROPE group, is Italy's leading private commercial broadcaster and is undergoing an unprecedented phase of evolution.
+With the acquisition of ProSiebenSat.1 and a stake in Impresa, MFE-MEDIAFOREUROPE has become the first private broadcaster to control operations across three major European markets, reaching over 220 million people in six countries.

-It is in this scenario of unprecedented innovation and growth that Progetto GRAPE(Graduate Program) was born: a hiring programme for recent graduates, interns and junior profiles to be placed across various departments and grow within the company.
+It is in this scenario of innovation and growth that Progetto GRAPE (Graduate Program Experience) was born: a hiring programme for recent graduates and junior profiles to be placed across various departments.
 In contexts like this, identifying talent predictively becomes a truly indispensable strategic lever for ensuring the success of the programme.
 But how to do it when you're receiving thousands of applications?

-Thousands of candidates, a small HR team and CVs that revealed nothing about hidden potential.
+Thousands of candidates and CVs that alone revealed nothing about hidden potential

 Progetto GRAPE generated over 3,000 applications.
-The dedicated HR team set a target of 80 qualified candidates per week to advance to the next stages of the process, while maintaining a high level of candidate experience and without compromising the depth of the assessment.
+The dedicated HR team set a target of identifying, within six weeks, a significant number of qualified candidates to advance to the next stages of the process, while maintaining a high level of candidate experience and without compromising the depth of the assessment.

-MediaForEurope was rapidly expanding its footprint across Europe.
-GRAPE was more than a hiring programme: it was the first building block for a pipeline of junior profiles capable of growing with the group and responding to its future needs.
+MFE-MEDIAFOREUROPE is expanding its footprint across Europe.
+GRAPE is more than a hiring programme: it is a significant building block intended to contribute to identifying junior profiles who can grow with the Group and respond to its future needs.

 Business needs were colliding with HR operational capacity

-To maintain the target pace of evaluated profiles and keep up with onboarding timelines, a different filter from manual screening was needed — capable of operating at scale without sacrificing quality or letting high-potential profiles slip through unnoticed.
+To maintain the target pace of evaluated profiles and keep up with onboarding timelines, a different type of filter, capable of operating at scale without sacrificing quality or letting high-potential profiles slip through unnoticed, was needed.

 The chosen tool had to fit into a multi-phase ecosystem

-The evaluation tool chosen to manage the initial phase of the programme had to produce auditable, comparable outputs usable both in the subsequent stages of Progetto Giovani and in other potential hiring processes across the organisation.
+The evaluation tool chosen to manage the initial phase of the programme had to produce auditable, comparable outputs usable in the subsequent stages of Progetto GRAPE.

 The new approach to hiring was part of a wider cultural shift